Abluetea/CO2RR_KMC/readme.txt

 4.

-The input file XZY is placed in the same directory as the executable file.
+The input file input_paramers.txt is placed in the same directory as the executable file.

 Lattice|Output Steps|Potential|Facet|End Steps